tylerireland/MTSi/MIXR/MIXR_Writeup.md

 - Since we created a new object in the heap, we have to make sure we delete it when done.
 We do that by using the ` unref() ` command, ` str->unref() `.

 ### Tutorial 2
+The second tutorial creates a random number generator object and outputs 10 random numbers.
+- You can create a new rng object wiht ` const auto rng = new Rng() `.
+- The next line sets a ` seed `.
+The seed is an arbirtrary number that will let the random generator know which 'random' numbers to output.
+Random numbers are not actually random.
+You can think of it as a really larger list of numbers with no particular order.
+The seed will determine where to start reading from the list.
+This program will not output new random numbers each time I run this if I do not change the seed.
+- The next line is a loop that outputs 10 random numbers.
+- Lastly, the object is deleted.

 ### Tutorial 3
+Tutorial 3 start to create objects using factories and builders.
+From what I understand, a factory will read in the inputs from the input files and deal with them accordingly.
+With this example, it looks like it checks to make sure that the Rng object is the correct object to create based on the given name.
+- The factory and builder are defined in main.cpp.
+Starting with the factory class, they are crating a new object to store the Rng into it.
+First though, it checks to make sure ` name == Rng::getFactoryName() `.
+This is what I am not too sure about.
+It looks like name is defined within one of the files while the builder method is being executed.
+In broad terms, it looks like the factory is essentially creating a new Rng object.
+- The builder is reading in the .edl file, which was created from the .epp (input) file.
+It will create the slot tables required based on the inputs in the file.
+- In main, once the builder is finished, it runs the same loop from the last tutorial and prints out ten random numbers.
+The seed is in the .edl file, meaning that the Rng class has a 'seed' slot in the slot table.
+- The object is deleted at the end of the program.

 ### Tutorial 4
 ### Tutorial 5
 ### Tutorial 6